 Economic Growth - GDP growth has remained low since the election of 2010 and economic forcecasts for 2012 and beyond have been revised lower on a near quarterly basis.
 With concerns of a potential return to recession, the Bank of England embarked on a second round of Quantitive Easing to stimulate economic activity.
-It appears likely that there will be another expansion of quantitative easing in early, 2012 in order to stimulate economic growth.
+It was expected that the expansion of quantitative easing which actually took place in February 2012 was carried out by the government in order to stimulate economic growth.